Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 Taylor Mountain Summit

-Before long, we reached the woodsy summit four miles in from the gate.
-The top was at the crossing of the main road and an old brushy roadway that stretched across the ridgeline.
+Before long, we reached the woodsy summit four miles from the gate.
+The top sat at the crossing of the main road and an old brushy path stretching across the ridgeline.

-There were no views on top.
-But I fought my way through branches to catch glimpses of Tiger Mountain.
-Or anything for that matter.
+Despite no views on top, I still fought my way through branches.
+At the very least, I wanted to catch glimpses of Tiger Mountain, if nothing else.

 The final walk-up